MohdGhazanfar/DebiasUrduNLP/README.md

-# AI_genderbiases
+# AI_GenderBiases: Debiasing Urdu NLP Models

 ## Overview
 This project focuses on mitigating the negative impacts of gender biases in pre-trained NLP models, specifically for the Urdu language.
 Through the provided scripts and methodologies, users can debias Urdu word embeddings created using a skip-gram model.
 Our approach involves adjusting word embeddings to reduce gender bias.
-Then, by performing embedding surgery, the models are gender-debiased at an architectural level, ensuring more equitable and accurate language processing.
+Then, by performing embedding surgery, the model (urdu-roberta-small) is gender-debiased at an architectural level, ensuring more equitable and accurate language processing.

 ## Urdu Word Embeddings
 The Urdu Word Embedding created for this project utilizes the skip-gram model technique.
 For an in-depth look into the embedding creation process, please refer the paper: https://aclanthology.org/L18-1155.pdf